Gapless Spin Liquid and Non-local Corner Excitation in the Spin-1/2 Heisenberg Antiferromagnet on Fractal

 The self-similar feature of the Sierpi\'nski gasket fractal lattice implies the feasibility of renormalization group (RG) methods.
 Indeed, the classical statistical models on fractal system are well studied using RG techniques~\cite{PRL1980Critical,Nishino2019}.
 Meanwhile, the past few decades witness the fast development of tensor network methods~\cite{PEPS1,iPEPS,TEBD,Schollwck2011,Ors2014,MERA,TRG,TERG}, stemmed from Density Matrix Renormalization Group~\cite{DMRG} and widely used for quantum many-body systems.
 It is plausible to apply tensor network methods to quantum spin models on fractal system, especially for the reason that the coarse-graining type tensor networks~\cite{TRG,HOTRG} provide a nature way to contract the environment of local operators in fractal systems.
 However, the large quantum fluctuation generated from the intrinsic porous frustration in the fractal lattice prevent conventional trivial updating scheme to the ground-state of quantum spin model on a Sierpi\'nski gasket.
 Therefore, although some schemes are proposed~\cite{EPJ2016Su}, unambiguous ground state feature are still at large.
 These difficulties also imply unusual entanglement behaviors of fractal systems need to be uncovered.

 Here, using a state-of-the-art tensor network in the thermodynamic limit, we obtain strong evidences of a gapless spin liquid as the ground state of the spin-$1/2$ Heisenberg antiferromagnetic (AF) model in the Sierpi\'nski gasket fractal lattice system.
 First, using a new time evolution scheme, local variables such as the energy and magnetization can be calculated, which identifies a stable disordered ground state with gapless scaling behaviors.
 Second, two non-local properties provide the short-range correlated but highly entangled feature of the spin liquid ground state.
 A large degeneracy in the static spin structure further confirms the disordered signature.
-Remarkably, an unusual entanglement entropy scaling behavior implies strong entanglement growth than conventional integer dimensional systems.
-Third, the expectations suggested from the static properties are further confirmed by the dynamic structure factor study.
+A one dimensional entanglement entropy scaling behavior implies strong entanglement growth.
+Third, the properties suggested from the static properties are further confirmed by the dynamic structure factor study.
 Not only the bulk gapless excitation but also a stable corner excitation are clearly identified.
 The corner excitation is consistent with a intuitive physical picture of flipping non-local but highly entangled spins at three corners through the whole gapless spin liquid bulk in between.
-Our results not only provide unambiguous ground state properties of this fascinating system but also illustrate a new entanglement behavior and the associated corner excitation, which broadly advance the field of spin liquid and the frustrated magnetism.
+Our results not only provide unambiguous ground state properties of this fascinating system but also illustrate a strong entanglement behavior and the associated corner excitation, which broadly advance the field of spin liquid and the frustrated magnetism.

 In this work, we consider the simple spin-$1/2$ Heisenberg AF model on the Sierpi\'nski gasket lattice. it is described by the Hamiltonian: